Filing an Instagram Report Isn’t Being Taken Seriously

 Put safeguards in place

 You can’t file an Instagram report for every single predatorial account on Instagram, but you can make it easier to know if something’s wrong in your own child’s online activities.
-We’re here to help by sending you an alert if they receive a message from a potential predator.
+We’re here to help by sending you an alert if they receive a message .

 Bark is a comprehensive online safety solution that empowers families to monitor content, manage screen time, and filter websites to help protect their kids online.
 Our mission is to give parents and guardians the tools they need to raise kids in the digital age.